nf-core/differentialabundance/README.md

 1. Generate a list of genomic feature annotations using the input GTF file.
 2. Cross-check matrices, sample annotations, feature set and contrasts to ensure consistency.
-3. Run differential analyis over all contrasts specified.
+3. Run differential analysis over all contrasts specified.
 4. Generate exploratory and differential analysis plots for interpretation.

 ## Quick Start